-Year Ended February 29, 2024
+Year Ended February 28, 2025

-All sales of unregistered securities during the fiscal year ended February 29, 2024 have been previously reported.
+All sales of unregistered securities during the fiscal year ended February 28, 2025 have been previously reported.

-Subsequent to the Year Ended February 29, 2024
+Subsequent to the Year Ended February 28, 2025

-On March 29, 2024, we issued 17,500 shares of our common stock at a deemed price of 2.80 per share to one entity pursuant to consulting agreements, dated February 27, 2023 and February 24, 2024.
-We relied upon the exemption from registration under the Securities Act provided by Rule 506(b) or Section 4(a)(2) of the Securities Act for the issuance of the shares to the entity that is a U.S. person.
+On March 3, 2025, we issued 27,500 shares of our common stock at a deemed price of \$1.86 per share to one entity pursuant to a consulting agreement.
+We relied upon the exemption from registration under the Securities Act provided by Rule 506(b) of Regulation D and/or Section 4(a)(2) of the Securities Act for the issuance of the shares to the entity that is a U.S. person.